NYULibraries/gather_content-api/README.md

 ### Statuses

 Retrieves a list of all the Statuses (what we call the Project’s Workflow) associated with a given Project.
 This includes their names, descriptions, associated colours and their Due Dates.
+[Sample Response](https://docs.gathercontent.com/reference#get-project-statuses)

 ```ruby
 require 'gather_content'